 It is beneficial, actually necessary, that a dog listens to all household members, including children.
 However, some dog breeds do not obey well or are more challenging to train – not so with the Golden Retriever.

 The Golden Retriever can quickly be taught to be mindful of children.
 In turn, children can be (should be) included in training when old enough, so the Golden learns to listen to them when asked.

 Including children in training also teaches life skills such as patience and focus.
 Training teaches the child to be respectful and kind to animals, and kids enjoy teaching the dog to listen when asked.
 It’s fun for a kid when their Golden sits when asked or shakes a paw.

 Note I said “include” children in training, not “do” the training.
 Children over 12 can help in training the dog, but those under 12 should be monitored.

 As always, when children under 12 are interacting with your Golden Retriever, there should be adult supervision.
 This includes training as well.

 Formal training should have frequent, short sessions and works best when the dog has been exercised or after playtime.

 Golden Retrievers are one of the most friendly and trustworthy dog breeds.
 Their nature is friendly and reliable, and they are known to do well with kids and pets because of that temperament.

-In fact, the breed standard for the Golden Retriever according to the American Kennel Club is:
+The breed standard for the Golden Retriever, according to the American Kennel Club, is: